 Conclusion

-The simple bytearray implementation was the fastest method, and also as simple as the naive implementation.
-Also preallocating doesn’t help, because python it looks like python can’t copy efficiently.
+The simple bytearray implementation was the fastest method, and it is also as simple as the naive implementation.
+Also, preallocating doesn’t help, because it looks like Python can’t copy efficiently.

 I recently had to work with some data that came in a huge Microsoft Access database.
-Because I like SQLite (and despise Access), I’ve decided to export the data to an SQLite file.
-The first thing I needed to do was to somehow get all the data out of the db.
-Being a Linux user, complicates things a bit, but thanks to mdb-tools it’s possible to process the .mdb files without resorting to Windows and buying Access.
-Using mdb-tools directly can be tedious if you want to export a large db with multiple tables, so when I’ve looked for a way to automate it, I came across Liberating data from Microsoft Access “.mdb” files.
-This post shows a nice script that dumps every table in a .mdb file to separate CSV file.
+Because I like SQLite (and despise Access), I decided to export the data to an SQLite file.
+The first thing I needed to do was somehow get all the data out of the db.
+Being a Linux user complicates things a bit, but thanks to mdb-tools, it’s possible to process .mdb files without resorting to Windows and buying Access.
+Using mdb-tools directly can be tedious if you want to export a large db with multiple tables, so when I looked for a way to automate it, I came across Liberating data from Microsoft Access “.mdb” files.
+This post shows a nice script that dumps every table in a .mdb file to a separate CSV file.

 While useful, I wanted something that I could easily import into SQLite.
-So I’ve modified their script to generate an SQL dump of the db.
-Given a db file, it writes to stdout SQL statements describing the schema of the DB followed by INSERTs for each table.
-Actually because mdb-tools doesn’t support SQLite as a backend, the dump uses a MySQL dialect, but it should be fine with SQLite as well (SQLite will mostly ignore the parts it can’t process such as COMMENTs).
+So I modified their script to generate an SQL dump of the db.
+Given a db file, it writes SQL statements describing the schema of the DB to stdout, followed by INSERTs for each table.
+Actually, because mdb-tools doesn’t support SQLite as a backend, the dump uses a MySQL dialect, but it should work fine with SQLite as well (SQLite will mostly ignore the parts it can’t process, such as COMMENTs).
 The easiest way to use the script is

-If the original db contains non-ascii characters, and isn’t encoded in UTF-8, you should set the MDB_JET3_CHARSET environment variable to the correct charset.
+If the original db contains non-ASCII characters and isn’t encoded in UTF-8, you should set the MDB_JET3_CHARSET environment variable to the correct charset.
 The dump itself will be UTF-8 encoded.

-After you upgrade your python/distribution (specifically this happened to me after upgrading from Ubuntu 11.10 to 12.04), your existing virtualenv environments may stop working.
-This manifests itself by reporting that some modules are missing.
-For example when I tried to open a Django shell, it complained that urandom was missing from the os module.
-I guess almost any module will be broken.
+After you upgrade your Python/distribution (specifically, this happened to me after upgrading from Ubuntu 11.10 to 12.04), your existing virtualenv environments may stop working.
+This manifests itself as reports that some modules are missing.
+For example, when I tried to open a Django shell, it complained that urandom was missing from the os module.
+I guess almost any module can break.

 Apparently, the solution is dead simple.
 Just re-create the virtualenv environment:

-(depending on how you created it in the same place).
+(depending on how you created it) in the same place.
 All the modules you’ve already installed should keep working as before (at least it was that way for me).

-I’m having less and less time to blog and write stuff lately, so it’s a good oppertunity to catch up with old thing I did.
-Back in the happy days I used Gentoo, one of irritating issues I faced was messed up file type associations.
-MIME type for some files was recognized incorrectly, and as a result, KDE offered to open files with unsuitable applications.
-In order to debug it I wrote a small python script which would help me debug the way KDE applications are associated with MIME types and what MIME type is inferred form each file.
+I’m having less and less time to blog and write stuff lately, so it’s a good opportunity to catch up with old things I did.
+Back in the happy days when I used Gentoo, one of the irritating issues I faced was messed-up file type associations.
+The MIME type for some files was recognized incorrectly, and as a result, KDE offered to open files with unsuitable applications.
+In order to debug it, I wrote a small Python script that would help me debug the way KDE applications are associated with MIME types and what MIME type is inferred from each file.

-The script does so by querying the KMimeType and KMimeTypeTrader.
+The script does so by querying KMimeType and KMimeTypeTrader.
 The script does 3 things:

-• Given a MIME type, show it’s hierarchy and a list of applications associated with it.
+Given a MIME type, show its hierarchy and a list of applications associated with it.

-• Given an applications, list all MIME types it’s associated with
+Given an application, list all MIME types it’s associated with.

-• Given a file, show its MIME type (and also the accuracy, which allows one to know why that MIME type was selected, although I admit that in the two years since I wrote it, I forgot how it works :))
+Given a file, show its MIME type (and also the accuracy, which allows one to know why that MIME type was selected, although I admit that in the two years since I wrote it, I forgot how it works :))

 import sqlite3